coreos/docs/running-coreos/bare-metal/booting-with-pxe/index.md

 [cloudinit]: https://github.com/coreos/coreos-cloudinit

 This is an example pxelinux.cfg file that assumes CoreOS is the only option.
-You should be able to copy this verbatim into `/var/lib/tftpboot/pxelinux.cfg/default` after putting in your own SSH key.
+You should be able to copy this verbatim into `/var/lib/tftpboot/pxelinux.cfg/default` after providing a cloud-config URL:

 ```
 default coreos